cloudlinux/imunify360-documentation/docs/dashboard/README.md

 ![](/images/ServiceManagercPanel1.png)

-If succeeded, the status of Imunify360 service will be displayed at Service Status section of Server Status.
+If succeeded, the status of the Imunify360 service will be displayed at the Service Status section of Server Status.

 ![](/images/service_status.jpg)